-The first and probably the best-known application of blockchain technology is to build online payment systems with fast, cheap, and secure transactions and without intermediaries.
+The first and probably the best-known application of blockchain technology is to build online payment systems with fast, cheap and secure transactions and without intermediaries.
 There are many projects in this space, such as Bitcoin, Litecoin, EOS, NEO, Ripple, Dash, and more recently, Facebook's Libra.
-In addition to cryptocurrencies such as Bitcoin and Monero, they also include protocol tokens (e.g., Ether), utility tokens, securities tokens (e.g., crypto equities, crypto bonds), natural asset tokens, crypto-fiat currencies and stablecoins (for a discussion on the advantages and disadvantages of cryptocurrencies as opposed to other forms of currency, traditional or digital, see Section IV).
+In addition to cryptocurrencies such as Bitcoin and Monero, they also include protocol tokens (e.g. Ether), utility tokens, securities tokens (e.g. cryptoequities, cryptobonds), natural asset tokens, cryptofiat currencies and stablecoins (for a discussion on the advantages and disadvantages of cryptocurrencies as opposed to other forms of currency, traditional or digital, see chapter IV).

-In October 2020 there were about 1,000 cryptocurrencies in the market.
+In October 2020, there were about 1,000 cryptocurrencies in the market.
 This number was lower than in 2018 when there were more than 1,500.
-Many still have a negligible market capitalisation (Figure 2).
-Only 17 have a market capitalisation of more than USD 1 billion and 46 have a market capitalisation higher than USD 100 million.
-The total capitalisation of the 100 most valued cryptocurrencies is about USD 330 billion, in which Bitcoin accounts for USD 200 billion (Cryptocurrency Prices, Charts And Market Capitalizations | CoinMarketCap, 2020).
+Many still have a negligible market capitalization (figure 2).
+Only 17 have a market capitalization of more than US\$1 billion and 46 have a market capitalization higher than US\$100 million.
+The total capitalization of the 100 most valued cryptocurrencies is about US\$330 billion, in which Bitcoin accounts for US\$200 billion (CoinMarketCap, 2020).

-Figure 2.
-Market shares of cryptocurrencies, October 2020 (percentage)
+Figure 2 Market shares of cryptocurrencies, October 2020 (Percentage)